 - Tuberculin Test - PDF

-All early childhood education, elementary education, and special education majors participate in a regular Wednesday, full-day, two-semester field experience course during the sophomore year.
+All Pre-K-4, Pre-K-4 with SPE, Middle Level, and Secondary Education majors participate in a regular Wednesday, full-day field experience course during the sophomore year.

 Students are assigned an appropriate school and classroom.
-An education division faculty member provides assignments and supervision.
-Some seminar sessions are on campus; other assignments are in the field placement.
+A School of Education faculty member provides assignments and supervision.
+Some seminar sessions may be on campus and other assignments are in the field placement.

 Students are expected to become familiar with public or private school settings.
 Evaluations of settings, investigation of local school programs, and supervised work with pupils are encouraged.
-Cooperating teachers rate students' performance and make recommendations regarding students' acceptance into or rejection from the education division's certification programs.
+Cooperating teachers rate students' performance and make recommendations regarding students' dispositional skills for the certification track of the education major.

-All early childhood education, elementary education, and special education majors participate in a regular Wednesday, full-day, two-semester field experience.
-Students are exposed to a variety of school settings during the course of the field placements.
+All Pre-K-4, Pre-K-4 with SPE, Middle Level, and Secondary Education majors participate in a regular Wednesday, full-day, field experience.
+Students are exposed to a variety of school settings during the course of their field placements.

 Regular College-based seminars and transportation to field assignments are the responsibility of the student.
-In addition to education division faculty supervision, the cooperating teacher at the field site evaluates the student's work and makes recommendations regarding the student's progress.
+In addition to School of Education faculty supervision, the cooperating teacher at the field site evaluates the student's work and makes recommendations regarding the student's progress.

 Senior Year for Students Seeking a Teaching Certification